carvel-dev/carvel/site/content/imgpkg/docs/develop/resources.md

 One key difference between nested bundles and other OCI images, is the directory structure when `imgpkg pull` writes the nested bundle's content to disk.

+Bundles can be nested repeatedly without limits on depth or breadth.
+Imgpkg optimizes both network requests and storage on the destination, so we would not expect any issues short of hard storage limits at the destination repository.

 For further details refer to [pulling a nested bundle.](commands.md#pulling-nested-bundles)

 ---